kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

     stepManager.AddStep(1, helloWorldStep)
     ```

     The weight of the step should be greater than or equal to 1.
-    If the step should be made before call to the provisioner (which runs the Runtime process creation)
-    its weight should be lower than `runtimeStep`
+If you want the step to be performed before a call to the Runtime Provisioner, its weight must be lower than `runtimeStep`.